Maine Coon Cat: Complete Breed Guide

 History of the Maine Coon Cat

-While cats resembling the Maine Coon were likely appreciated across New England, they gained particular acclaim in Maine.
-Starting in the 1860s, some farmers began showcasing their beloved “coon cats” at the Skowhegan Fair, which holds the distinction of being the oldest continuously running agricultural fair in the United States, established in 1818.
-At this event, the ancestors of the present-day Maine Coon competed for the title of Maine State Champion Coon Cat.
+These cats likely enjoyed popularity throughout New England, but they became especially notable in Maine.
+Starting in the 1860s, farmers began to exhibit their “coon cats” at the Skowhegan Fair, the oldest continuously running agricultural fair in the U.S., which began in 1818.
+At this fair, the ancestors of today’s Maine Coons competed for the title of Maine State Champion Coon Cat.

-One notable Maine Coon was a female brown tabby named Cosey, who won what is considered the first cat show in America, held at Madison Square Garden in New York City on May 8, 1895.
-The Maine Coon cat is included in the Cat Fanciers’ Association’s inaugural stud book and breed registry from 1908, where it is referred to as a foundation breed (under the name “Maine Cats”).
-Additionally, the breed is recognized by the International Cat Association.
-In 1985, the Maine Coon cat was officially designated as the state cat of Maine.
+A famous Maine Coon, a female brown tabby named Cosey, won America’s first cat show at Madison Square Garden in New York City on May 8, 1895.
+The Cat Fanciers’ Association included the Maine Coon in its first stud book and breed registry in 1908, labeling it as a foundational breed (then known as “Maine Cats”).
+The International Cat Association also recognizes this breed.
+In 1985, the Maine Coon was officially named the state cat of Maine.

 Maine Coon Cat Care